 Blekinge Institute of Technology

 Department of Industrial Economics

-Revision: 3,1
+Revision: |,|

-Reg.no: BTH-4.1.14-0458-2020
+Reg.no: BTH-4.1.14-0147-2022

 COURSE SYLLABUS

-Tillämpad konkurrens- och marknadsanalys Applied Competition- and Market Analysis
+Tillämpad konkurrens- och marknadsanalys Applied Competition and Market Analysis

 7.5 credits (7,5 högskolepoäng)

-Course code: IY2608
+Course code: IY2620

 Main field of study: Industrial Economics and

 Management

 Disciplinary domain: Technology Education level: Second cycle

-Specialization: AIN - Second cycle, has only first cycle
+Specialization: AIF - Second cycle, has second cycle

 course/s as entry requirements

-Subject area: Industrial Engineering and Management Language of instruction: The course is taught primarily in

-English, but teaching in Swedish may occur.
+Language of instruction: English Applies from: 2022-01-31

+Approved: 2022-01-31

+I. Decision

+This course is established by Dean 2019-10-17.
+The course syllabus is approved by Head of Department of Industrial Economics 2022-01-31 and applies from 2022-01-31.

+2. Entry requirements

+Admission to the course requires taken courses Economic Analysis of technology, Technological Change and Strategy 7.5 credits and Advanced Research Method and Design 7.5 credits and completed course Economic Analysis of Markets, Firms and Industries 7.5 credits.

+3. Objective and content

+3.1 Objective

+The purpose of the course is to develop the students' ability to work with empirical models to investigate the value of data based on different questions related to competition and market situations for different types of companies and market.
+Students will conduct and report various empirical analyzes based on previously reviewed theory to answer typical strategic questions a company faces.

+3.2 Content

-Applies from: 2020-10-01 Approved: 2020-09-23 I. Decision This course is established by Dean 2017-11-29.
-The course syllabus is approved by Head of Department of Industrial Economics 2020-09-23 and applies from 2020-10-01.
-2. Entry requirements For admission to the course requires completed courses Managerial economics and strategy, 6 credits and Mathematical statistics, 6 credits, in addition, taken courses of 12 credits in Industrial Economics and Management.
-3. Objective and content 3.1 Objective In this course, students will work with empirical models to investigate the value of data based on different questions.
-Students will conduct various empirical analyzes based on previously reviewed theory to answer typical strategic questions a company faces.
-The course includes competition- and market analyzes.
-3.2 Content The course starts with a brief review of microeconomic concepts that are relevant in an empirical industrial organization context.
-After providing this brief overview, the course will be divided in to two sections.
-In the first section, the course will introduce basic econometric techniques relevant for the empirical of competition and market analysis.
-In the second section, students will learn how to use these econometric tools to analyse the behaviour of firms towards other firms as well as towards consumers.
-Using game theoretic tools, students will analyse strategic interactions between firms.
+The course starts with a brief review of microeconomic concepts that are relevant in an empirical industrial organization context.
+After providing this brief overview, the course is divided into two sections.
+In the first section, the course introduces basic econometric techniques relevant for the empirical of competition and market analysis.
+In the second section, students learn how to use these econometric tools to analyse the behaviour of firms towards other firms as well as towards consumers.
+Using game theoretic tools, students analyse strategic interactions between firms.
 The section covers topics such as price and non-price competition; estimating demand and cost functions; mergers; among others.
 The section also deals with the empirical study of industrial dynamics, including the growth and entry and exit decisions of firms.

-4. Learning outcomes The following learning outcomes are examined in the course: 4.1 Knowledge and understanding On completion of the course, the student will be able to: - knowledge of market and competition analysis using theories from industrial organization - understand and distinguish between different models of strategic interaction - understand market structure and interfirm competition - knowledge and understanding of statistical techniques - discuss the role of industrial dynamics.
+4. Learning outcomes

+The following learning outcomes are examined in the course:

+4.1 Knowledge and understanding

+On completion of the course, the student will be able to:

+- · demonstrate knowledge of market and competition analysis using theories from industrial organization

+- understand and distinguish between different models of strategic interaction

+- understand market structure and interfirm competition

+- demonstrate knowledge and understanding of statistical techniques

+- discuss the role of industrial dynamics.